Definition of Moral

 “I have here the world before me; I will review it at leisure: surely happiness is somewhere to be found … Happiness must be something solid and permanent, without fear and without uncertainty.”

 In his famous novel, Rasselas, Samuel Johnson narrates the story of a prince who escapes from the valley of happiness in search of eternal happiness, which he ultimately finds nowhere.
 And this is the moral lesson of this tale.

 Function of Moral

-During the period 1780 to1830, morals were associated with the main purpose of literature, especially literature written for the children.
+During the period 1780 to 1830, morals were associated with the main purpose of literature, especially literature written for children.
 In the 18th century, the works by John Locke and Jean-Jacques Rousseau focused their attention on children as the audience of literature.
-However, as it has been stated by E. M. Forster that every good story has a moral and every bad story is a moral, now it is necessary to deduce the moral.
-It is because ultimately the aim of literature is to make the world a better place, which is impossible without teaching morals.
+However, as it has been stated by E. M. Forster: every good story has a moral, and every bad story is a moral, now it is necessary to deduce the moral.
+This is because ultimately the aim of literature is to make the world a better place, which is impossible without teaching morals.
 Therefore, moral is necessary for a piece of literature, which then functions as the main gist of any literary piece.